deep-entertainment/safehouse/design/Safe House - Game Design Document.md

 *MARJORIE* is a black woman, aged 34.
 At the beginning of the game, she is calm and shy and insecure.
 Through the events in the game, she becomes confident and strong.

-Because *REBECA* is very rough to her, she begins to suspect, that she tries to scare her, but ultimatively, it's *CALVIN* that tries to attack her and this gets settled in the very last scene.
+Because *REBECA* is very rough to her, she begins to suspect, that she tries to scare her, but ultimatively, it's *CALVIN* that tries to attack her, and this gets settled in the very last scene.

 Throughout the game, she is scared (her fears growing with the events)